survivejs/react-book/manuscript/08_building_kanban.md

 ## Conclusion

+Beyond the features discussed webpack allows you to [lazy load](https://webpack.github.io/docs/code-splitting.html) content through `require.ensure`.
+This is handy if you happen to have some specific big dependency on some specific view and want to avoid serving it through your main bundles.

 Our Kanban application is now ready to be served.
 We went from a chunky build to a slim one.
 Even better the production version can benefit from caching and it is able to invalidate it.
 When it comes to webpack this is just a small part of what you can do with it.
 I discuss more approaches at **Deploying applications** chapter.